 A Section 404 permit is necessary when a project will result in fill to waters of the U.S. under USACE jurisdiction.
 The Preliminary Determination of Jurisdictional Waters was sent by Caltrans to the USACE on August 6, 2013.
-A wetland verification site visit attended by USACE and Caltrans occurred on March 17, 2014.
-Official verification is pending.
+A wetland verification site visit attended by USACE and Caltrans occurred on March 17, 2014, and a preliminary jurisdictional determination was received on June 19, 2014.
 This project will result in permanent and temporary impacts to wetland and water features within the Caltrans right-of-way.
 Therefore, a Section 404 permit will be required for the proposed project.